 - The following six steps must be fully completed;

 - The Parent must go to studentloans.gov and Log in with the parent FSA ID and Password.

 - Apply for a PLUS Loan. (on the application you will indicate the amount you want to borrower or you can put the maximum allowed by school)

 - Complete a Master Promissory Note (MPN), select PLUS MPN for Parents.

 - Complete Plus Loan Counseling.
+(If applicable).

 Direct Subsidized Loan

 Subsidized Loans are available to students who demonstrate eligibility for need-based financial aid.
 The Federal government pays the interest that accrues on the subsidized loan while the student is enrolled at least half-time.
 Repayment need not be made until six months after graduation, withdrawal from school, or reduction to less than half-time enrollment.

 A new borrower may receive Federal Direct Subsidized loans for up to 150% of the published length of the borrower’s educational program.
 Should the borrower exceed this period, he or she is no longer eligible for Federal Direct Subsidized Loans.
 The borrower also becomes responsible for accruing interest during all periods as of the date the borrower exceeds the 150% limit.
 Additional information is provided by the Department of Education.

 Unsubsidized Loans are available to students who do not demonstrate eligibility for need-based aid.
 The student is responsible for the interest that begins to accrue from the date of disbursement.
 Repayment of accrued interest and principal does not begin until six months after graduation, withdrawal from school, or reduction to less than half-time enrollment.
 It is recommended that, if possible, the student pays the accrued interest during enrollment.